Professional Resume Writing Services Los Angeles (2x Certified)

 • Indicate your work experience - Please list all types of employment and experience that are relevant to the job you are applying for.
 And remember that any work experience can help you secure that seasonal job.

 • Be specific - When you want to list the positions you have held in your previous seasonal work experience, be descriptive.
-A good example is the case of “customer service” where you can use this format: "customer relations and quality assurance."
-If you claim that you exceeded expectations in your department, you should be specific even with the numbers.
+A good example is the case of “customer service”, where you can use this format: "customer relations and quality assurance."
+If you claim that you exceeded expectations in your department, you should be specific, even with the numbers.

 • Point out your skills - You need to tie your skills gained from your previous seasonal work and how these skills will help your future employer.

 • Be honest - Avoid any temptation to inflate your set of skills or even embellish your working history.
 You should not risk your credibility.
-If you don’t have any formal work experience, you can include your volunteer work experience or summer jobs experience.
+If you don’t have any formal work experience, you can include your volunteer work experience or summer job experience.

 • Update your resume regularly - Review your resume regularly.
 You want to find out how to make your resume stand out.
-This will give you the chance to add any new information such as awards and training programs.
+This will give you the chance to add any new information, such as awards and training programs.

 • Make sure your information is relevant - For most employers, it is unnecessary to list all he details of some jobs that you held more than 15 years ago.
 Information related to your religion, family and political leanings should not have a place in your resume either.
 Avoid including outside interests.

-• Make sure you read your resume - It’s very important to proof-read your resume and if possible get your trusted colleague to review it.
+• Make sure you read your resume - It’s very important to proofread your resume, and if possible, get your trusted colleague to review it.

 Landing a seasonal job is definitely an adventure, but it is not impossible.
-When looking for a temporary work it is important to include the experience you have in the field you are applying for.
+When looking for temporary work, it is important to include the experience you have in the field you are applying for.
 This is because most employers do not want to train candidates most of the time.
 The earlier you prepare your resume, the better for you, so that you can submit it once the jobs are advertised.

 You May Also Consider: